aemanmuneeb/aemanmuneeb/README.md

 - Work: I am a diagnostic & nuclear radiology resident at University of Texas Medical Branch, finishing my training in June 2024.

-- Education: I completed medical school at the Aga Khan Medical College in Karachi, Pakistan.
+- Education: I completed medical school (MD) at the Aga Khan Medical College in Karachi, Pakistan.

-- Interests: I am passionate about biomedical informatics, 3D printing, and building devices with Raspberry Pi/Arduinos.
+- Interests: I am passionate about biomedical informatics, 3D printing, and prototyping devices with Raspberry Pi/Arduinos.

 <!--